nadar/yii-rest-client/README.md

 # Yii Framework REST Client

 A Yii Framework Component in order to work with the LUYA headless REST Client.
-The LUYA REST Client is an Active Record similar solution for REST Clients.
+The LUYA REST Client is an Active Record similar solution for APIs.

 It works with Yii Framework out of the box, therefore those things are included: